The Meyricke Library is closed until further notice.

 Readers with disabilities, and prospective students, are invited to contact the Librarian to discuss support in using the Library.
 A guide to access to the College buildings is available on the main College website.

 Students may nominate another member of College, or a support worker approved by the University's Disability Advisory Service, to accompany them in the Library or borrow books on their behalf.
-Library staff can arrange for books to be delivered to the Lodge or directly to student rooms for readers who cannot access the Library.
+Library staff can deliver books to the Lodge for readers who cannot access the Library: simply email email@example.com with the books you need and we will issue them within one working day; you can also return them to the Lodge.
 Please ask staff if you would like to reserve a desk in one of the ground floor reading rooms.

 Telephone: (01865) 279704